bvibber/ogv.js/readme.md

 See [Threading notes on the wiki](https://github.com/brion/ogv.js/wiki/Threading) for thoughts on how work could be broken over a couple of threads.

+Note that in Flash, more direct heap sharing may be possible.

 *Streaming*